 Risk-Based Testing

 With our goals set, how do we decide on priorities?
 This is where risk-based testing shines.
-It guides us toward test cases that are truly crucial.
+It guides us toward truly crucial test cases.
 We consider factors like business significance, potential financial implications, and those binding SLAs.
 At times, the implications are significant, especially with sensitive data at stake.
 With risk-based testing, we’re not just testing; we’re making informed choices.

 For more on risk-based testing, check out this post.